DataDog/documentation/content/en/service_management/workflows/guide/private_action_credentials.md

 ## Overview

-Some private actions such as Jenkins and PostgreSQL require credentials to function.
+Some private actions, such as Jenkins and PostgreSQL, require credentials to function.
 - Create a JSON file for the credential and use the JSON structure provided in [Credential files](#credential-files).
 - Store your credential files in the configuration directory you created during setup.
 - When you specify the path to the credential in your runner connection, use the path to the credential file on the container.